ibm-cloud-docs/vpc/block_storage_vpc_about.md

 Detached volumes can be attached to an available, running instance without reprovisioning the volume or the instance.

 When you create and attach a data volume to a virtual server instance, you can later increase the size of that volume.
 You indicate capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
-For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
+For more information, see [expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 Data volumes are encrypted by default with IBM-managed encryption.
 You can also encrypt data volumes by using your own root keys.

 ## Block Storage encryption
 {: #vpc-storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
-When you create a stand-alone data volume or create a data volume as part of instance creation, you can choose to protect your data by using your own root keys, or use the default IBM-managed encryption.
+When you create a data volume, you can choose to protect your data by using your own root keys, or use the default IBM-managed encryption.
 Boot volumes created when you provision an instance are encrypted with IBM-managed encryption.
 You can also edit the boot volume to use your root keys.
 After you set up encryption for a boot or data volume, you can't change it.

 For more information about data encryption, see [About data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about).